 Induction Procedures

 When a chapter completes its selection process, the Chapter Advisor must provide the list of names with contact information to the national GHHS office.
-He/she also must enter the names and contact information of the new inductees into the GHHS Directory.
-Once the names are entered into the GHHS Directory, an automatic congratulatory email is sent to the new member.
 The Chapter Advisor must complete both the Induction Procedure Form and the Inductee Spreadsheet and return these forms to the GHHS national office at least three weeks prior to the induction ceremony in order to ensure that certificates and pins for the induction ceremony can be sent to the Chapter Advisor in a timely fashion.

 Award Winners